mason1999/CCNA-layer2-labs/README.md

 ## Lab 3: MAC address learning - End hosts

+> **Note: (⚠️)** We will be using `ARP` again to resolve layer 3 ip addresses to layer 2 MAC addresses.
+This will be a common theme in a lot of the labs.

-**Purpose**: In the following lab we will be seeing how the MAC address table of each switch gets updated.
+**Purpose**: In the following lab we will be seeing how the MAC address table of each switch gets updated and how the ARP table for the endhosts get updated.

 ### Step 1: Configure switches